Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Food

-The phrase "ăn Tết", which translates to "eat Tet," is also used to refer to the Tet holiday.
+The phrase "ăn Tết", which translates to "eat Tet", is also used to refer to the Tet holiday.
 This phrase expresses the significance of food in Tet festivities.
-All the country's culinary quintessence often for Vietnamese Lunar New Year cuisine.
+All the country's culinary quintessence is often associated with Vietnamese Lunar New Year cuisine.
 Some popular dishes will be listed below.

-Upon visiting a Vietnamese home during Tet, you will notice right away a striking box placed among the table in the living room.
-It displays delicious candied fruits, candies, biscuits and other grains, such as hazelnuts or watermelon seeds.
+Upon visiting a Vietnamese home during Tet, you will notice right away a striking box placed among the tables in the living room.
+It displays delicious candied fruits, candies, biscuits, and other grains, such as hazelnuts or watermelon seeds.

 Gifts

-The best time to give gifts is during the Vietnam Lunar New Year.
-During Tet, everyone exchanges gifts: friends and lovers, parents and kids, bosses and employees and young and elderly.
+The best time to give gifts is during the Vietnamese Lunar New Year.
+During Tet, everyone exchanges gifts: friends and lovers, parents and kids, bosses and employees, and young and elderly.

 Tet holiday celebrations across Vietnam